ymuichiro/quick_learning_symbol_en/07_metadata.md

 await txRepo.announce(signedTx).toPromise();
 ```

-In case you don't know the bob's private key, Aggregate Bonded Transactions which is explained in the chapters that follow or offline signing must be used.
+In case you don't know Bob's private key, Aggregate Bonded Transactions which are explained in the chapters that follow or offline signing must be used.

-## 7.2 Register for mosaic
+## 7.2 Register to a mosaic

-Register a Value with the composite key of the Key value/source account for the target mosaic.
+Register a value with the composite key of the key value/source account for the target mosaic.
-The signature of the account that created the mosaic is required for registration and update.
+The signature of the account that created the mosaic is required for registering and updating metadata.

 ```js
 mosaicId = new sym.MosaicId("1275B0B7511D9161");